Transgender history in Brazil: Post-dictatorship period (1986–1999)

 In 1992, Kátia Tapety was elected to city councilor of Colônia do Piauí, becoming the first travesti to occupy elected office in Brazil.
 In 1997, the Transsexual Movement of Campinas (Movimento Transexual de Campinas) was formed from connections made between participants at ENTLAIDS.
 It distinguished itself for its pedagogical aims of attempting to educate the population, popularizing a medicalized understanding of transsexuality, and for maintaining a strong relationship with health services such as the Hospital das Clínicas of the State University of Campinas.
-They had a large impact on medical policy regarding transition and in the same year gender-affirming surgeries stopped being considered a "crime of mutiliation" and began to be performed experimentally in some university hospitals according to Resolution 1482/97 of the Federal Council of Medicine.
+They had a large impact on medical policy regarding transition and in the same year gender-affirming surgeries stopped being considered a "crime of mutilation" and began to be performed experimentally in some university hospitals according to Resolution 1482/97 of the Federal Council of Medicine.

 At the end of the 1990s, there was not a national consensus about the use of terms of identity.
 The letter T in GLT or GLBT could signify travestis, transsexuals, or transgender, and the majority of travesti and transsexual activists do not recognize themselves in the term transgender.
 Finally, Brazilian trans people began to use trans while rejecting transgender.
 In 1999, in Rio de Janeiro, the Homosexual Defense Hotline (DDH; Disque Defesa Homosexual) was formed by the state public security office together with LGBT activists and researchers with tripartite representation of a gay man, a lesbian and a travesti.
 The goal of the DDH was to change the police from an oppressive institution towards LGBT people to one that protects them; it led to an increasing trend of creation of LGBT public security agendas by hybrid ensembles of state and activism.
-In December 2000, in Curitiba, the National Articulation of Travestis and Transsexuals (ANTRA; Articulação Nacional de Travestis e Transexuais) was formed, which by 2013 had more than 80 membership organizations and was the largest network of trans people in Latin America.
+In December 2000, in Curitiba, the National Articulation of Travestis and Transsexuals (ANTRA) was formed, which by 2013 had more than 80 membership organizations and was the largest network of trans people in Latin America.